vmratcliff/HeroesofPymoli-Pandas/README.md

-# Pandas Challenge

-## Heroes of Pymoli Assignment
+## Heroes of Pymoli Project using Pandas

-Congratulations!
-After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
-You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
+Project: Analyze the data for a recent fantasy game Heroes of Pymoli.
+Analyze thousands of records using Pandas to efficiently parse through it.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+Generate a report that breaks down the game's purchasing data into meaningful insights.

-Your final report should include each of the following:
+Data analysis and final report included in Jupyter Notebook file.
+Insights include the following:

 ### Player Count